ronikbhaskar/text_generator/README.md

 3. Accept the invitation in your email to join this repository.
 4. Open a terminal/command prompt.
 5. Enter the following commands:

+  - `git clone https://github.com/ronikbhaskar/text_gen_web/` to clone the repository
+  - `git checkout -b [name of your branch]` replace [name of your branch] with something you can identify as yours, like your GitHub username
+    - make sure there are no spaces in the name of your branch: ✅ "ronik_is_the_best" ❌ "ronik is the best"
- i. `git clone https://github.com/ronikbhaskar/text_gen_web/` to clone the repository ii. `git checkout -b [name of your branch]` replace [name of your branch] with something you can identify as yours, like your GitHub username iii. `git add .; git commit -m 'initial commit'; git push --set-upstream origin/[name of your branch]` to create an online branch for your local branch to track
+  - `git add .; git commit -m 'initial commit'; git push --set-upstream origin/[name of your branch]` to create an online branch for your local branch to track

 ### To try out your web app
 Navigate through your files, get to the folder called "text_gen_web", and double click on the file titled "index.html"